mukamisha/DelanieProject/README.md

     * you enter your name
     * enter your email
     * type your comment in the text-area
-    * once youi submit your commment we will notify you with an alert message
+    * once you submit your commment we will notify you with an alert message,to comfirm you that we have received your feedback.
 ## THIS IS MY PROJECT LINK
 https://mukamisha.github.io/DelanieProject/